twak/winsyn/README.md

 * `cgb.py` my CGAShape implementation.
 Very different extensions and limitations to other implementations :/
 * `cgb_building.py` the main entry point for actual geometry generation.
 Uses CGA to create a basic building
 * `cgb_*.py` the other major components which use CGA-list constructions
-* `materials.py` this (horrible code monolith) is responsible for adding materials to the scene's geometry, as well as all variations. `pre_render` and `post_render` are the most interesting, with `go` as the entrypoint for the main texturing routine.
+* `materials.py` responsible for adding materials to the scene's geometry, as well as all variations. `pre_render` and `post_render` are the most interesting, with `go` as the entrypoint for the main texturing routine.
 * `shape.py` and `subframe.py` create bezier shaped windows and then add geometry to them

 ### acknowledgements